About Me & My Approach

 I understand what shame, guilt, rejection sensitivity and emotional overwhelm can feel like.
 I also understand what it feels like to be capable, intelligent and still struggle with things other people seem to find easy.

-Through one to one and group coaching I help women:
+Through one to one coaching I can help you to:

 • Understand and use their strengths